 We observed a strong stimulating effects of inulin on the metabolism of three major SCFAs and valerate (Fig. 2E, S5).
 Since SCFAs are metabolites produced by colonic bacterial fermentation of inulin, we expect a similar phase-dependent dynamics of fecal SCFAs concentration.
-Indeed, both total and the three major SCFAs show two temproal phases: their levels peaked in short-term before gradually decreasing until steady states (i.e., overshoot), with an exception of Shanghai mice whose propionate production was notably delayed and compromised.
+Indeed, both total and the three major SCFAs show two temproal phases: their levels peaked in short-term before gradually decreasing until steady states, with an exception of Shanghai mice whose propionate production was notably delayed and compromised.
 The mean peak-to-baseline concentration ratios of total SCFAs were 3.3, 3.9, 4.5 and 4.2 for Beijing, Guangdong, Hunan and Shanghai mice respectively.
 The long-term decline in SCFAs was not a result of reduced diet intake, as the intake rate remained unchanged over time (Fig. S2).
 Despite reduced SCFAs in the second phase, the mean concentrations of total SCFAs at day 31 were still 2.0-3.5 fold of its baseline levels.

-We have shown above that the Shanghai mice had delayed increase in bacterial load (Fig. 2A) and produced low levels of propionate (Fig. 2E) in response to inulin.
-The distinct behavior of Shanghai mice indicated that the responses of total biomass and SCFAs may depend on the baseline microbiota.
-To formally test if the gut microbiota exihibit baseline-dependent responses, we developed a novel framework that separately tested for the significance of two orthogonal properties—“baseline dependence” and “responsiveness”—based on the time series data of intervention and control group (see Methods).
-Time series data of both groups were projected onto a 2-dimensional space by sequential non-negative matrix factorization for capturing representative temporal trends (Fig. 3A, Fig. S6) and easy visual analytics.
+We have shown above that Shanghai mice had a delayed increase in bacterial absolute abundance (Fig. 2A) and produced low levels of propionate (Fig. 2E) in response to inulin.
+The distinct behavior of Shanghai mice indicated that the responses of bacterial absolute abundance and SCFAs may depend on the baseline microbiota.
+To formally test if the gut microbiota exihibit baseline-dependent responses, we developed a novel approach that separately tested for the statistical significance of two orthogonal properties—“baseline dependence” and “responsiveness”—based on the time series data of intervention group and control group (see Methods).
+Time series data of both groups were projected onto a 2-dimensional space by sequential non-negative matrix factorization to capture representative temporal trendsand for data visualization (Fig. 3A, Fig. S6).
 Using the coarse-grained data representation, we then obtained two P-values by comparing the differential responses between the intervention and control group (“responsiveness”, Pr) as well as those between the four vendors in the intervention group (“baseline dependence”, Pb).
-We determined a quantity has a significant baseline-dependent response if both P-valus are smaller than 0.05.
-Using this approach, we confirmed that the temporal responses of bacterial load (Fig. 3B) and propionate concentration (Fig. 3C) are indeed baseline-dependent.
-We further applied it to time series of acetate and butyrate concentrations: only butyrate shows significant baseline dependence (Fig. 3C).
+Using this approach, we confirmed that the dynamical responses of bacterial load (Fig. 3B), propionate and butyrate (Fig. 3C) were baseline-dependent.